- Ph.D. (Princeton Theological Seminary)

 Skinner’s teaching experience covers the full range of the New Testament canon.
 His courses focus on the original, ancient settings and circumstances surrounding the creation and preservation of biblical writings as well as how this literature continues to be experienced and interpreted in congregations and other public venues.

 Much of Skinner’s published work focuses on the Gospels, the Acts of the Apostles, the cultural realities displayed in these writings, and their ongoing theological relevance.
-He is the author of the book Intrusive God, Disruptive Gospel: Encountering the Divine in the Book of Acts, which explores how we best read the Acts of the Apostles so it informs our understanding of the character of God, the challenges of faith, and the purpose of the church.
+He is the author of two books on Acts.
+Acts: Catching Up with the Spirit introduces Acts to an audience that might know little about the book.
+It explains how Acts tells of believers coming to discover what the gospel of Jesus Christ means for them and the world, even as they live in times of surprise, opposition, and change.
+In Intrusive God, Disruptive Gospel: Encountering the Divine in the Book of Acts, Skinner takes a deeper dive into Acts, exploring how we best read it so it informs our understanding of the character of God, the challenges of faith, and the purpose of the church.

-His most recent writing project, A Companion to the New Testament (3 vols.), is an accessible and engaging introduction to the twenty-seven books that compose the New Testament.
+His three-volume project, A Companion to the New Testament, is an accessible and engaging introduction to the twenty-seven books that compose the New Testament.
 He also wrote The Trial Narratives: Conflict, Power, and Identity in the New Testament and has co-edited three additional books.
 He is currently working on a textbook that will explore how the New Testament talks about salvation and a commentary that will help preachers and teachers understand the book of Acts.

 He has contributed to various resources for scholars, church leaders, and laypeople interested in the Bible’s connections to faith and life, including The Oxford Encyclopedia of the Bible and Theology, Theological Bible Commentary, Connections: A Lectionary Commentary Series, EnterTheBible.org, and Covenant Bible Study.